What requirements must coffee comply with to be allowed on the European market?

 Organic and biodiversity-focused certification schemes

 SMBC bird-friendly certification promotes coffee farms that provide good, forest-like habitat for birds.
 Bird-friendly coffees are shade-grown, hence planted under a canopy of trees, and must also meet organic standards.
-Within Europe, this largest market for products certified by this standard is the United Kingdom.
+Within Europe, the largest markets for products certified by this standard are the United Kingdom and France.

 - Consult the International Trade Centre’s Standards Map database for a full overview of different organic labels and standards.